 In addition to being one of the best crock pot recipes to come out of my kitchen in a long time, these slow cooker ribs have a full rack of winning qualities.

-- Barbecue Paradise.
-Like my Instant Pot Ribs, these crockpot ribs have the deep, smoky barbecue that you love.
-When the cooking time has ended, you’ll open your crockpot to find the best slow cooker ribs you’ve ever had.
+- Like my Instant Pot Ribs, these crockpot ribs have the deep, smoky barbecue flavor that you love, thanks to my Homemade BBQ Sauce.

-- The Prep is Quick and Easy.
-You’ll need less than 10 minutes to get them sauced and in your slow cooker (perhaps only this Shredded Chicken Sandwich recipe is easier).
+- You’ll need less than 10 minutes of prep to get them sauced and in your slow cooker (perhaps only this Shredded Chicken Sandwich recipe is easier).
 The slow cooker does the rest of the work while you go about your day.

-- Falling Off the Bone Tender.
+- And of course, they’re fall-off-the-bone tender.
 You can pull them apart with your fingers!

 These tender ribs are ideal for game day parties, easy weeknight dinners, or anytime you’re in the mood for something undeniably delicious.